An Accurate and Real-time Relative Pose Estimation from Triple Point-line Images by Decoupling Rotation and Translation: Translation Estimation

 \subsection{Translation Part of RT$^2$PL}

 For point-line-based LiGT, we use Eq. (\ref{eq:newligt_bcd}) for point features and Eq. (\ref{eq:trifocal_LiGT}) for line features.
-The Singular Value Decomposition solves the entire linear problem, ensuring speed and independence from the number of features.
+The Singular Value Decomposition (SVD) is used to solve the entire linear problem, ensuring efficiency and independence from the number of features.